Once you know the beekeeping words, the rest is easy

 This beekeeping dictionary contains terms frequently used by beekeepers and melittologists.
-The words are taken from various disciplines including beekeeping, entomology, environmental science, biology, chemistry, and botany.
+The words come from various disciplines, including beekeeping, entomology, environmental science, biology, chemistry, and botany.
 Use the comment section below if you would like to add another word.

 A